gravity-ui/uikit/src/components/Menu/README.md

 ### Theme

-Menu item theme, default - `normal`
+This allows you to change the menu item theme.
+The default theme is `normal`.

 <!--LANDING_BLOCK
 <ExampleBlock